-The Free and Reduced Lunch Application for the 2021-22 school year will be available by August 1.
+The Free and Reduced Lunch Application for the 2023-24 school year will be available by August 1.
 Meals are available for students enrolled in-person learning only.
 Students attending Brevard Virtual school or Florida Virtual school are not eligible for meals under the National School Lunch Program guidelines.

-We are pleased to offer a free breakfast to Brevard Public Schools (BPS) students again this year, regardless of status.
+We are pleased to offer a free breakfast to all Brevard Public Schools (BPS) students again this year, regardless of status.

 For your convenience, the Free and Reduced Lunch application may be completed on-line from your computer or mobile device.